microo8/golymer/README.md

 ![Caution image](caution.png)

 With golymer you can create your own HTML custom elements, just by registering an go struct.
-The innerHTML of the shadowDOM has automatic data bindings to the struct fields.
+The innerHTML of the shadowDOM has automatic data bindings to the struct fields (and fields of the struct fields ...).

 ```go
 package main